aptech/docs/docs/CR-floor.rst

 ::

-    //Set the seed for repeatable random numbers rndseed 9072345;
+    // Set the seed for repeatable random numbers rndseed 9072345;

-    //Create random normal numbers with a standard
+    // Create random normal numbers with a standard
-    //deviation of 100
+    // deviation of 100
     x = 100*rndn(2,2);

-    //Round the numbers down
+    // Round the numbers down
     f = floor(x);

-    //Format so numbers will print in decimal form rather than
+    // Format so numbers will print in decimal form rather than
-    //scientific notation) and will show 2 digits after the
+    // scientific notation) and will show 2 digits after the
-    //decimal point
+    // decimal point
     format /rd 8,2;

     print "************************";